top of page

 One such individual was former Milan defensive lineman Paolo Sonzogni, who had the ear of Mutti and convinced the club’s president that the women were in fact “extremely competitive” and possessed “real fight.”

-“We started this movement, we’d been laughed at, told to stop, but we didn’t listen and then the president realised we could play he started to invest in American Football for women in Italy,” she tells the WSA.
+“We’d been laughed at, told to stop, but we didn’t listen and then the president realised we could play he started to invest in American Football for women in Italy,” Nausicaa tells the WSA.

 How flag football works - watch action from the 2022 World Games.